Cleetwood Cove Trail in Crater Lake

 Boat tours on Crater Lake

 Boat tours around Crater Lake and out to Wizard Island depart from the dock at Cleetwood Cove.
 The only way to reach the dock is by hiking the Cleetwood Cove Trail.
-Boat tours usually operate daily during the summer and cost around $40-55/person depending on the tour.
+Boat tours usually operate daily during the summer and cost around $40-55/person, depending on the tour.
 Children 3 and older are allowed on the boats.
-These tours will take you to places inaccessible by car or on foot, like close-up views of the Phantom Ship and the shores of Wizard Island.
+These tours will take you to places you can’t reach by car or on foot, like close-up views of the Phantom Ship and the shores of Wizard Island.
 If you take a boat tour to Wizard Island, you can hike to its summit, a 2.4-mile out-and-back trek.
 It’s a good idea to reserve tickets ahead of time since tours can fill up fast.
 Learn more about boat tours here.

 Getting there